Northern Ireland's DUP says "right & proper" to back UK PM May's Queen Speech

-LONDON The leader of the Northern Irish party in talks to support Theresa May's minority government has told the BBC her party's lawmakers will support the prime minister's legislative programme next week.
+LONDON (Reuters) - The leader of the Northern Irish party in talks to support Theresa May's minority government has told the BBC her party's lawmakers will support the prime minister's legislative programme next week.

 Arlene Foster said it was "right and proper" that her Democratic Unionist Party would vote for May's Queen's Speech next week.
 She also said that the talks with May's party had covered corporation tax and same sex marriage.